-- 56/99 1 Change of load balance A change in load balance can suddenly pull on the hoisting chain.
-2 Unstable load If the load is unstable, it can exert a sudden force on the hoisting chain.
+56/99 1 Change of load balance A change in load balance can suddenly pull on the hoisting chain.
+D633 161 2 Unstable load If the load is unstable, it can exert a sudden force on the hoisting chain.
 Fasten the contents of packing cases securely, so that they cannot move around during lifting.
-Here t 3 Rapid load reduction A sudden loss of the load can cause the trolley or hoist to jump.
+Here is a second se 3 Rapid load reduction A sudden loss of the load can cause the trolley or hoist to jump.